When Will You Return?: Other versions

 Zhou's colleague, actress Li Lili performed the song in Cai Chusheng's film Orphan Island Paradise 孤島天堂 (1939).
 The song was translated into Japanese and sung by Hamako Watanabe (1940), and was re-released by Li Xianglan the following year; Li (aka Yamaguchi Yoshiko) was fluent in both Chinese and Japanese, and also performed Chinese versions.

 The song has been recorded by Judy Ongg, Fei Yu-ching, Lisa Ono, Claire Kuo and many others.
 Mitsuki Takahata sang it as the title track to the film Itsu mata kimi to (2017).
 A rendition entitled “Waiting for Your Return” by Jasmine Chen and arranged by Christopher Tin played during the opening credit of the film Crazy Rich Asians (2018).

+There is also a Taiwanese Hokkien version by Jody Chiang.